8 Jun, 2023

 Some Critical Differences Between GA4 and Universal Analytics?

-Goals: In GA4, goals are replaced by "Conversion Events."
+Goals: Conversion Events replace goals in GA4.
 These events track vital actions on your website or app as conversions.
-They provide insights into user interactions and can be customized to meet your business needs, optimizing your strategies and understanding the customer journey better.
+They provide insights into user interactions and are adaptable to meet your business needs.
+They also optimize your strategies and understand the customer journey better.

 Here are Few Best Practices